coderboic/University_Database_Management_System/README.md

   - `03_queries.sql`: Basic to intermediate SQL queries demonstrating various concepts
   - `04_stored_procedures.sql`: PL/SQL stored procedures and functions
   - `05_triggers.sql`: Database triggers for data integrity and business rules
-  - `06_analytics_reports.sql`: Advanced analytical queries and reports
-  - `07_normalization_report.sql`: Detailed analysis of normalization principles (1NF, 2NF, 3NF, BCNF) applied in the database
-  - `07b_normalization_examples.sql`: Practical examples and queries demonstrating normalization principles

-- **Frontend Application**
-  - Located in the `../frontend` directory
-  - Provides web-based interface for interacting with the database
-  - Implements all functionalities from the stored procedures
-  - See the README.md file in the frontend directory for details

 ## Featured SQL Concepts